-2021 TikTok Slang: A Comprehensive Guide for Parents
+2021 TikTok Slang and Trends: A Comprehensive Guide for Parents

 If you’ve ever wondered why your teen or tween spends so much time on TikTok, you’re not alone.
 TikTok is an incredibly popular app right now, and for Generation Z it’s an important part of their cultural landscape.
 While there’s a ton of new content added every minute — and much of it has a flavor-of-the-week type of popularity — there’s an entire collection of TikTok slang words that kids regularly use on the app that has spilled over into regular slang.